yedhink/bashed-on-a-feeling/README.md

 ## uninstall :(
 * just comment out `PROMPT_COMMAND="gitprompt"` in your `.bashrc` to disable this prompt
 * (optionally) remove the files `.bashed-gitprompt.sh` and `.cal.sh` from home
-* (optionally) also remove the lines of code under the heading `bashed-on-a-feeling`in your `.bashrc`. i meant these lines :
+* (optionally) also remove the lines of code under the heading `bashed-on-a-feeling`in your `.bashrc`
+i meant these lines :
 ```bash
 	# # # # # # # # # # # #
 	# bashed-on-a-feeling #